At first, everybody hated the command line. After years of experience, it became an acquired taste.

 to refer to the parent directory./

-1ls -l ./applications 2#show the files and folder inside "appications" 3#the -l is for asking a more detailed output information on the files.
+1ls -l ./applications 2# Shows the files and folders inside "applications" 3# The -l is for asking more detailed output information on the files

 Travel between two different directories.